-Figure 6: Simulated distributions of deaths, assuming different effect sizes of week-ends on R_t . a) Simulated distribution of deaths through time in region Île-de-France.
-Median values are represented with a solid line, and shaded areas correspond to 95% credibility intervals. b) Distributions of the total numbers of deaths in four regions.
+Figure 6: Simulated distributions of deaths, assuming different effect sizes of weekends on R_t . (a) Simulated distribution of deaths through time in region Île-de-France.
+Median values are represented with a solid line, and shaded areas correspond to 95% credibility intervals. (b) Distributions of the total numbers of deaths in four regions.
+Each box shows (from top to bottom) the 3rd quartile, median and 1st quartile of the distribution.
+The vertical line on top of each box extends up to the largest value of the sample no further from the 3rd quartile than 1.5 times the inter-quartile difference; larger values are then represented as dots and can be interpreted as possible outliers.
+The vertical lines below each box are constructed in an analogous way for low values.

-Fig. 6 shows the effect on mortality in Île-de-France through time and total mortality at national scale of decreases in R_t due to a reduction of contacts between individuals on week-ends, when fewer workers are active.
-They reveal that a R_t fold change of 0.75 seems necessary for it to have a detectable impact on the number of deaths.
+Fig. 6 shows the effect on mortality in $\tilde{\Pi}$ e-de-France through time and total mortality at national scale of decreases in R_t due to a reduction of contacts between individuals on week-ends, when fewer workers are active.
+They reveal that a R_t fold change of around 0.75 seems necessary for it to have a detectable impact on the number of deaths, because the distributions obtained with an R_t fold change of 0.9 overlap largely with the distributions obtained without a fold change.
 In terms of contacts, this would mean that there should be 25% fewer contacts during week-ends than during a week-day for the effect to be detectable.
 Simulation results for all regions are available as supplementary material.